The image top is looking down to Pittenweem

 The Cave was later used for Smuggling before

-being filled in with rubbish and forgotten
+being filled in with rubbish then forgotten

 about.
 An excavation was carried out in 1935,